say8hi/tg_bot_notifier/README.md

 - **Flexible Settings**: The bot allows you to set notifications for specific days of the week and repeat them at specified time intervals.

 - **Time Zone**: You can specify your time zone to receive accurate notifications.

+## Used Technologies

+The project is developed using the following technologies:

+- **Python:** Programming and development are carried out using the Python programming language.

+- **aiogram:** The aiogram framework for creating Telegram bots.

+- **PostgreSQL:** PostgreSQL is utilized as a relational database for storing and managing data.

+- **Docker:** The project is containerized using Docker, providing isolated and lightweight deployment.

+- **Redis:** Redis is employed for caching and managing the project's state, providing a high-performance, in-memory data store.

+These technologies were chosen to ensure efficient and convenient development, as well as to provide stability and scalability for the application.

 ## Installation Guide

 ### Local Installation